 Pediatric Medical Case Management

 To make access to children’s lead results more efficient, there is a page in the Health Registry under an individual’s patient information where providers can view blood lead test results.

 To access the Lead section of the registry, providers must submit this agreement form.
 Email the completed form, checking the "Blood Lead" box, to AHS.VDHHealthyHomesProgram@state.vt.us.

 A variety of information and resources for adults and children.

 Sources of Lead

-Facts about lead exposure through paint, soil, air, water, food and food containers and through job activities.
+Facts about lead exposure through paint, soil, air, water, food, containers, and through job activities.